-The Preakness Stakes is the second leg of the Triple Crown, and with Justify winning the Kentucky Derby and now coming into the Preakness as the massive favorite, it looks like there is a real chance for a Triple Crown winner this year.
-Preakness Stakes coverage will be shown on NBC from 2:30-7:15pm EST on race day and that coverage will include Preakness prep, the Black Eyed Susan and of course the running of the 143rd Preakness Stakes.
+The Preakness Stakes is the second leg of the Triple Crown, and although we won’t see a potential Triple Crown winner this year the Preakness is still a fun, high profile race with several top horses including one of the Derby favorites, Improbable.
+Preakness Stakes coverage will be shown on NBC from 2:00-7:15pm EST on race day and that coverage will include Preakness prep, the Black Eyed Susan and of course the running of the 144th Preakness Stakes.

 On this page I will outline my favorite offshore betting site that Texans can use to bet on the Preakness Stakes, touch on the legality of betting on the Preakness Stakes from Texas and finish up with a simple 3 step guide to help Texas residents get their Preakness Stakes bets place online in just minutes.